shapespark/api/README.md

 ### `sky` object

-`sky` is an optional object that can be included to change the default sky strength.
+`sky` is an optional object that can be included to change the sky settings.
+If `sky` is missing, the default sky settings are used, if `sky` is set to null, the sky is disabled.

-+ `strength`: optional, `[0,100]` sky strength that is used for baking, defaults to 6.
++ `strength`: optional, `[0,100]` sky strength that is used for baking, defaults to `6`.
++ `color`: optional, three RGB values in `[0,1]` range, in linear color space, defaults to `[ 0.855, 0.863, 1]`.
++ `ambientOcclusion`: optional, an object that configures ambient occlusion parameters.
+If `ambientOcclusion` is missing, default ambient occlusion parameters are used, if `ambientOcclusion` is set to null, ambient occlusion is disabled.

+`ambientOcclusion` has the following properties:

++ `factor` optional, a float that specifies how strong is the effect of ambient occlusion, defaults to `0.05`. `0` is an equivalent of disabled ambient occlusion.
++ `distance` optional, a float that specific how far to search for occluders, defaults to `1`.
+For example, a `distance` `0.5` means that if there are no occluders within `0.5` meter from a given point in 3D space, the ambient occlusion has no effect on this point.

 # The API for importing the model.